shripada/FileDownloader/README.md

-The FileDownloadManager class is a singleton and it allows you to initite a download and handle caching automatically for you.
+The FileDownloadManager class is a singleton and it allows you to initite a download and handle caching automatically for you by using the ETag and Last-Modified fields for caching.

 ## FileDownloadManager Usage